Many people get confused between telemarketing and telesales. They assume both to be the same.

 So what is the difference between telemarketing and telesales?

 Both activities comprise of different activities and cater to different needs for businesses.
-Telesales was the original activity that started for businesses to reach a larger customer base and sell a product or service through the phone.
+Telesales was the original activity that started for businesses to reach a larger potential customer base and sell a product or service through the phone.

 By comparison, telemarketing is a more recent term which encompasses more activities than just selling through the phone.
 Telemarketing campaigns can be useful if you want to reach a larger audience than door-to-door calling for several activities.